cubexch/gitbook/implied-matching.md

 Since rounding is done to the lot, the value of the fee for any given trade will always be less than a single lot of either the base or quote asset.
-**Note that this is the lot size of the asset in the market providing the liquidity, not the market in which the aggressing order is placed.**
+**Note that this is the lot size of the asset in the source market providing the liquidity, not the market in which the aggressing order is placed.**

-The [implied match example](./implied-matching.md#Example) contains a more precise illustration of this behavior.
+The [implied match example](implied-matching.md#example) contains a more precise illustration of this behavior.

 ## Notes on Implied Match Fee
+When an aggressing order results in an implied match, the Order Service will send an `ImpliedMatchFee` message after the match completes.
+This information has no effect on settlement as the amount of the fee is already accounted for in the quantities reported in each `Fill` message.

 Like the per-fill trading fee, the Implied Match Fee is reported in the asset received in the trade:
-- Bid => fee paid/rebate received in base asset
+- Bid => fee paid in base asset
-- Ask => fee paid/rebate received in quote asset
+- Ask => fee paid in quote asset

 This conversion is done using the last filled price of the X/S source market, where:
 - X is the asset received (either BTC or ETH in above example)